ngusya/alx-system_engineering-devops/0x02-shell_redirections/README.md

  * echo "\"(Ôo)'"                >>     Displays a confused smiley ["(Ôo)']

  * cat /etc/passwd               >>     Displays the content of the /etc/passwd file.

+ * cat /etc/passwd /etc/hosts    >>     Displays the content of /etc/passwd and /etc/hosts.